Marcus Aurelius: Accession of Marcus Aurelius and Lucius Verus (161)

 Immediately after their Senate confirmation, the emperors proceeded to the Castra Praetoria, the camp of the Praetorian Guard.
 Lucius addressed the assembled troops, which then acclaimed the pair as imperatores.
 Then, like every new emperor since Claudius, Lucius promised the troops a special donativum.
 This donative, however, was twice the size of those past: 20,000 sesterces (5,000 denarii) per capita, with more to officers.
 In return for this bounty, equivalent to several years' pay, the troops swore an oath to protect the emperors.
 The ceremony was perhaps not entirely necessary, given that Marcus's accession had been peaceful and unopposed, but it was good insurance against later military troubles.
 Upon his accession he also devalued the Roman currency.
 He decreased the silver purity of the denarius from 83.5% to 79% – the silver weight dropping from 2.68 g to 2.57 g.

 Antoninus's funeral ceremonies were, in the words of the biographer, 'elaborate'.
 If his funeral followed those of his predecessors, his body would have been cremated on a pyre at the Campus Martius, and his spirit would have been seen as ascending to the gods' home in the heavens.
 Marcus and Lucius nominated their father for deification.
 In contrast to their behaviour during Antoninus's campaign to deify Hadrian, the Senate did not oppose the emperors' wishes.
 A flamen, or cultic priest, was appointed to minister the cult of the deified Divus Antoninus.
 Antoninus's remains were laid to rest in Hadrian's mausoleum, beside the remains of Marcus's children and of Hadrian himself.
 The temple he had dedicated to his wife, Diva Faustina, became the Temple of Antoninus and Faustina.
 It survives as the church of San Lorenzo in Miranda.

 In accordance with his will, Antoninus's fortune passed on to Faustina.
 (Marcus had little need of his wife's fortune.
 Indeed, at his accession, Marcus transferred part of his mother's estate to his nephew, Ummius Quadratus.)
 Faustina was three months pregnant at her husband's accession.
 During the pregnancy she dreamed of giving birth to two serpents, one fiercer than the other.
 On 31 August, she gave birth at Lanuvium to twins: T. Aurelius Fulvus Antoninus and Lucius Aurelius Commodus.
-Aside from the fact that the twins shared Caligula's birthday, the omens were favorable, and the astrologers drew positive horoscopes for the children.
+Aside from the fact that the twins shared Caligula's birthday, the omens were favourable, and the astrologers drew positive horoscopes for the children.
 The births were celebrated on the imperial coinage.